 The conduct is a reasonable response in the circumstance as he or she perceives them.

 As per the legislation above, to successfully raise self-defence, an accused person must satisfy the Court with respect to two tests.
 The first step is a subjective test that is solely relevant to the mind of the accused person at the time, being that, in the mind of the accused, he or she believed it was necessary to defend themselves, another person, or property from a perceived threat.
 The second test is an objective test, considering objectively whether the accused person’s conduct in the circumstances was reasonable.

-There is a fine line between self-defence and retaliation, however the law does not excuse acts done in retaliation.
+There is a fine line between self-defence and retaliation, however, the law does not excuse acts done in retaliation.
 An example of a person acting in self-defence might be pushing another person away who is rushing at them with their fists raised.
-However punching a person in the back of the head who had just spat at them and walked away would not constitute self-defence, but rather an act done in retaliation.
-At best the act originally committed by the victim may be considered as an element of provocation which would act as a mitigating factor on sentence.
+However, punching a person in the back of the head who had just spat at them and walked away would not constitute self-defence, but rather an act done in retaliation.
+At best, the act originally committed by the victim may be considered as an element of provocation which would act as a mitigating factor upon sentencing.
 Provocation is considered in further detail below.

 Which Court are Common Assault cases heard in?

-Common assaults are most commonly heard in the Local Court, unless the prosecution decides to have your case heard on indictment in the District Court.
+Common Assault cases are most commonly heard in the Local Court, unless the Prosecution decides to have your case heard on indictment in the District Court.
 If the matter remains in the Local Court, the case is heard before a Local Court Magistrate alone.
 If heard in the District Court, the case is determined by a District Court judge and additionally a 12 member jury panel in circumstances of a plea of not guilty.